List of socialist parties

-Socialist Party is the name of many different political parties around the world.
+Socialist Party is the name of many different political parties around the world, mainly used by parties on the Center-left to Far-left spectrum.
 The list of parties using the exact name "Socialist Party" is to be found in the Socialist Party article.

 Socialist Party may also refer to the wide variety of political parties that use the word "Socialist" in their names, often in conjunction with other adjectives and political labels.
 What follows is an incomplete alphabetical list of such parties: